Drive to Survive season 5: Three reasons to watch Netflix's F1 documentaryMar 3 | 3 min read

-The best sport films and documentaries on BT Sport, Netflix and Prime Video
+The best sports documentaries and films to watch on BT Sport, Netflix and Prime Video

-From Diego Maradona to The Last Dance, we round up the best shows to stream.
+From Diego Maradona and Drive to Survive to The Last Dance, we round up the best shows to stream.

-From historical series about the birth of football and beautiful films about legends of the game to behind-the-scenes footage of the fiercest contest in cricket and an intimate look at life in the F1 fast lane, there is something for every sports fan will love.
+From beautiful films about legends of football to behind-the-scenes footage of the fiercest contest in cricket and an intimate look at life in the F1 fast lane, there is something every sports fan will love.

-Here are our top tips for the best sport to watch while the sport stops…
+Here are our tips for the best sport documentaries to stream and watch now...

-The latest acclaimed documentary from BT Sport Films celebrates one of English football’s greatest ever goalscorers, Jimmy Greaves.
+An acclaimed documentary from BT Sport Films which celebrates one of English football’s greatest ever goalscorers, Jimmy Greaves.

 Greavsie is a rags-to-riches story filled with pain and glory.
 The documentary offers incredible footage as well as an insight into a legend of the game whose records are comparable to modern stars Cristiano Ronaldo and Lionel Messi.